-Maximum risk by economic unit: The maximum risk limit assumed by the Corporation with respect to individual borrowers or groups of borrowers having similar economic interests is 18% of CIFI's net worth of its audited consolidated interim financial statements.
-However, exposure to any single client shall not exceed the following criteria, based on CIFI's net worth of its audited consolidated interim financial statements:
+Maximum risk by economic unit: The maximum risk limit assumed by the Corporation with respect to individual borrowers or groups of borrowers having similar economic interests is 18% of Corporation's net worth of its consolidated financial statements.
+However, exposure to any single client shall not exceed the following criteria, based on Corporation's net worth of its consolidated financial statements:

-CIFI Credit

-Tier Rating Unsecured Secured
+Tier Credit Rating Unsecured Secured

 I BB or better 12.5% 18.0%

 II B+ to BB- 9.0% 15.0%

 III B to B- 5.0% 12.0%

-A loan will be secured if exposure is fully covered with acceptable guarantees to CIFI.
-All guarantees shall comply with the following criteria: i) Security valuation was performed based on an external and independent assessment; ii) an analysis must be made relating to the underlying credit quality of any guarantee and its acceptable value for CIFI, including appraisals.
+A loan will be secured if exposure is fully covered with acceptable guarantees to the Corporation.
+All guarantees shall comply with the following criteria: i) Security valuation was performed based on an external and independent assessment; ii) an analysis must be made relating to the underlying credit quality of any guarantee and its acceptable value for the Corporation, including appraisals.
 For appraisals, if the most recent security valuation occurred within the span of three years it might be accepted.
 However, the security valuation will be adjusted every year based on the appropriate depreciation; and iii) after the above value estimation, this valuation will be further adjusted.